Setnr/carla-driving-simulator/README.md

 	};
 ```

-At the Current state the Radar supports the following Failure modes, while the LiDAR only supports the first 3 Models.
+At the Current state Radar und Lidar support the current Failure Effects.
 * __Package Loss__ (Data transfer error/loss)
 	* PackageLoss_Start (time as amount of seconds after the sensor's creation the failure will appear for the first time)
 	* PackageLoss_Interval (interval the failure (re)appears)